-• Serial Port: Opto-isolated Matlabs type LTC491 Transmitter/Receiver.
-Compatible with
+Serial Port: Opto-isolated Matlabs type LTC491 Transmitter/Receiver.

-RS485 specification.
+Compatible with RS485 specification.
 Up to 32 drivers and receivers allowed on the line.
-I/O bus programmable from 00 to FF hex (0 to 255 decimal).
-Whatever address is assigned is stored in EEPROM and used as default at next Power-On.
+I/O bus addresses programmable from 00 to FF hex (0 to 255 decimal) and stored in EEPROM as default at next Power-On.

-Asynchronous Data Format: 7 data bits, even parity, one stop bit.
+• Asynchronous Data Format: 7 data bits, even parity, one stop bit by-passed: -7V to +12V.

 • Input Common Mode Voltage: 300V minimum (opto-isolated).
-If opto-isolators are by-passed: -7V to +12V.
+If opto-isolators are